-Long Island Trust Attorneys
+Long Island Trust Lawyers

-30+ Years of Estate Planning Experience
+30+ Years of Experience in Trust & Estate Matters

 It is very fitting that a trust, one of the most important legal documents you will ever require, is given that name.
 As the grantor of the trust, you must designate certain rules and directions for what you desire to happen to your personal property and assets should any tragic accident, injury, or illness occur to you that results in incapacitation or fatality.
 You then hand these plans over to either a person or group known as the trustee, and entrust them to carry out your wishes.